datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

 There are two downsides to this method: For one, it is hard to type, remember, and know the dataset ID of a desired dataset.
-Secondly, if no additional path is given to :command:`datalad clone`, the dataset clone would be named after its ID.
+Secondly, if no additional path is given to :command:`datalad clone`, the resulting dataset clone would be named after its ID.
 An alternative, therefore, is to use an *alias* for the dataset.
 This is an alternative dataset identifier that a dataset in a RIA store can be configured with.